kkots/ggxrd_hitbox_overlay_2211/README.md

 This mode of showing throw boxes shows them like this:

 ![Screenshot can't be viewed](throw_box_drawPushboxCheckSeparately_false.jpg)

+### Outlines lie within their boxes/on the edge

+If a box's outline is thick, it lies within that box's bounds, meaning that two boxes intersect if either their fills or outlines touch or both.
+This is relevant for throwboxes too.
+If a box's outline is thin, like that of a pushbox or a clash-only hitbox for example, then that outline lies on the edge of the box.

+### Projectile-only invul

+Some non-parry/reflect moves in the game have invulnerability that only protects the user from projectiles.
+There are only 2 such moves: Ky's Ride the Lightning and Jack O's Aegis Field.
+The projectile invulnerability lasts all the way until the red clash-only hitbox disappears, so there's no separate display for it.

 ### General notes about throw boxes